avigewirtz/avigewirtz.github.io-/gcc-build-process/example-single-file-program.md

 # Example: charcount.c

-Now that we have a high-level understanding of the four stage build process, let's walk through it using a real program as an example.
+Now that we have a high-level understanding of the four stage build process, let's walk through it in practice.
 Our example program will be the `charcount` program from lecture 3, whose source code is shown below.
 This program counts the number of characters input through stdin and outputs the count to stdout.

 {% code title="charcount.c" lineNumbers="true" %}
 ```c